 The shopping centre adjacent to the Rainier Tower was closed in August 2017, enabling the start of site demolition in September 2017.
-Construction began in October 2017 and the tower will be topped out in mid-2019.
-The project is scheduled for completion in the third quarter of 2020.
+Construction began in October 2017 and the tower topped out in August 2019.

 The Rainier Square Tower is being built to comply with the highest sustainability standards and will offer 1.15 million square feet of mixed-use space.

 It will include 722,000ft² of office space, 71,000ft² of retail space, 181 residential units, and a 12-storey boutique hotel with 220 rooms.
 The tower will also offer a seven-level below-grade parking facility for more than 1,000 vehicles.

 The office and retail facilities will be available for users in the second half of 2020 while the residential units are scheduled to be occupied in 2021.

 Wright Runstad & Company was preferred by the University of Washington to develop the new tower on the University’s Metropolitan Tract area in downtown Seattle, in May 2014.
 The company was also granted an 80-year land lease through a competitive bidding process.

 Lease Crutcher Lewis was contracted by Wright Runstad & Company as the general contractor for the project.

 Magnusson Klemencic Associates (MKA) is the structural engineer for the tower.